theodormoroianu/WOKO_New_Room_Notification/README.md

 4. Install `bs4` and `lxml` by running `pip3 install bs4 lxml`.
 4. Open a `TMUX` shell.
 This ensures the script keeps running even after closing the terminal: `tmux new -s "scraper"`.
 5. Run the scraper: `python3 scraper.py`.
 6. Exit from the tmux shell, by either closing the terminal, or pressing `CTRL+B` followed by `D`.
-DO NOT type `exit`, as it will terminate the shell.
+DO NOT type `CTRL+C`, as it will terminate the python app.
 7. For attaching back to the TMUX shell, simply type in the SSH window `tmux attach -t "scraper"`.